 Studies show that if your video doesn’t engage the viewer within the first 5-10 seconds, they will stop watching.
 So make these seconds count.

-Here’s what you can do.
+Here’s how.
 Think of the main value or lesson you want your viewer to take away from watching your video.
 Ideally something they were not expecting.
-Mention it right at the start.
-Even before you introduce yourself.
 This will create curiosity.
 Then use the rest of your video to show your viewer how you came to that conclusion.
-The next 3 elements are designed to do exactly that.

-Below is the break up of a hook we used for one of our SAAS clients called Lawyerless.com.au.
+Below is the break up of a hook we used for one of our clients.